 $621,446

-"And Then We Danced" is a Georgian film that explores themes such as homophobia, strict cultural traditions, and the hopes and dreams of younger generations.
+"And Then We Danced" is a powerful Georgian film that delves into important themes like homophobia, the weight of cultural traditions, and the aspirations of youth navigating a changing society.

-When Irakli returns to his hometown, Merab is left to navigate the consequences of their relationship alone, confronting both personal and societal challenges.
+When Irakli returns to his hometown, Merab finds himself alone, forced to confront the aftermath of their relationship while facing both personal struggles and societal barriers head-on.

 DramaMusic